HuangLab-SYSU/brokerchain-academic/README.md

 About 25% of the supply is reserved for community-building initiatives and incentivizing early developers, ensuring sustainable ecosystem growth.
 The remaining tokens enter circulation via a decaying emission mechanism to promote long-term value alignment, reducing block rewards by half every four years.

+### Follow our X Media
+Please follow our X (Twitter): https://x.com/0xBrokerChain We will share new activities and BrokerChain news via this X account.

 ## BrokerChain Dashboard